 According to The Guardian, “a well written press release is one of the quickest and most cost-effective ways to gain publicity as well as high-quality leads.”

 But as we all know, most journalists are continuously swamped with press releases, and it often takes time, effort and a bit of chasing to land press coverage for your business.
-With this in mind, we decided to take a deep dive into the world of PR and discover how to write the perfect Press Release and what you can do to get your press releases noticed and published by the right journalists.
+With this in mind, we decided to take a deep dive into the world of PR and discover what you can do to get your press releases noticed and published by the right journalists.

-Often aptly described as a tug of war, How to Write the Perfect Press Release is best learnt from the top journalists themselves – so we invited BizCommunity’s Editor-in-Chief, Leigh Andrews, to share some tips, tools and advice on how to Win the War on PR.
+Often aptly described as a tug of war, How to Write the Perfect Press Release is best learnt from the top journalists themselves – so we invited BizCommunity’s Editor-in-Chief, Leigh Andrews, as well as top journalists from Popular Science, Mashable and Yahoo!
+Tech, to share some tips, tools and advice on how to Win the War on PR.

 On a bad day, journalists are bombarded with emails from people demanding to be published, asking if they’ve received their last email which was actually addressed to the wrong journalist, reading through content that is far too promotional to be published, or completely missing the mark in terms of content that the publication will actually publish.

 In addition to meeting newsletter deadlines, they’re often scrambling to get hold of someone to commission that breaking news story, if not dropping everything to put something together on the topic themselves.
 If you’re approachable as a PR officer and able to quickly put together comments from clients on a hot topic, you’ll fast become a favourite.

 Gone are the days where a customer would read the full front-page newspaper article and continue to fold it up, put it in their pocket and ask for your product.
 Instead, if we don’t make a concerted effort, we’re going to see only advertisements facing a crowd with an ever-decreasing concentration span, because brands are vying for attention everywhere we turn.